 I do research on data intensive software systems.
-My work lies at the intersection of software engineering and data science practices, with a strong focus on the research of practical tools and techniques that aim to solve overarching problems in software and data analytics teams.
-In particular, I take advantage of Machine Learning (ML) and Natural Language Processing (NLP) techniques to address problems in software documentation and dependability (e.g., security, quality analysis, program repair, information summarization).
+My work lies at the intersection of software engineering and data science practices, with a strong focus on the research of practical tools and techniques that aims to solve overarching problems in software and data analytics teams.
+I focus on improving tools for software documentation, security, and program repair using machine learning (ML), deep learning (DL), and natural language processing (NLP) techniques.
+In parallel, I investigate the optimal ways of designing and operationalizing ML models into real-world software systems.

 My research is influenced by my 10+ years of full-time professional experience at the Industry, both as a data scientist and as a software developer.
 I was a Senior Data scientist at the Data and Statistics Office of Bank of Canada.
 I also worked at IBM Canada, both as a researcher and as a software engineer.
 At IBM, I was part of the IBM Watson Analytics team.

 In my PhD, I leveraged Natural Language Processing and Machine Learning techniques on the vast amount data available in online software repositories.
-As part of my PhD research, I have created Opiner, an online opinion search and summarization engine for APIs.
-Check out Opiner at: http://opiner.polymtl.ca
+I created Opiner, an opinion search and summarization engine for APIs (Application Programming Interfaces) by automatically crawling online developer forum where usage of APIs is discussed by software developers.
+APIs are interfaces to reusable software components.
+Opiner website is available online.

 I have multiple openings for full-funded Masters and PhD students.
 I am looking for motivated and hard working students.
 Please see details about students here.